stephenchapman/stephenchapman-old/_posts/2016-06-06-stay-at-home-dad-day-one.md

 ---
 published: true
 ---
-## It was fairly easy with one child

 Today my wife returned to the office after ten weeks maternity leave, I stayed at home with the kids.
 Now we have two children, two years apart, I have no idea how this is going to work.

 I've been a stay-at-home dad for the last couple of years.
 We have a two-and-a-half-year-old daughter, and a two-and-a-half-month-old-son.
 With her toddler curiosity and his newborn needs this is a different job entirely.